dankuck/vue-easeljs/README.md

 * rotation - degrees, rotates the image.
 Default: 0.
 * scale - number, resizes the image.
 Default: 1.
 * shadow - array, cast an image-shaped shadow.
 Format: [color, xOffset, yOffset, amountOfBluriness].
 Default: null.
 * x - number, horizontal position based on the origin of the parent component.
-Required.
+Default: 0.
 * y - number, vertical position based on the origin of the parent component.
-Required.
+Default: 0.

 Example: